Jorza/nova_setup/README.md

 0. Install Docker
 1. Create a DockerHub account
 2. Clone the nova_setup repo anywhere on your system
-3. For nova-dev-ros2 only: Set up git pull / push from github/com/MonashNovaRover on your device using SSH, then copy ~/.ssh to nova_setup/nova-dev-ros2/.ssh
+3. For nova-dev-ros2 only: Set up git pull / push from github.com/MonashNovaRover on your device using SSH
     This is used during the container setup to clone all the Nova repos
 4. Run the build-image script
     Builds the image from the relevant Dockerfile and pushes it to your DockerHub account.
-    Pass in the name of the folder where the Dockerfile is located, and your DockerHub username.
+    Pass in the name of the folder where the Dockerfile is located, your DockerHub username, and a tag for the image (defaults to 'latest').

     For example,
     ```
-    ./build-image.sh nova-dev-ros2 <dockerHubUserName>
+    ./build-image.sh nova-dev-ros2 <dockerHubUserName> <tag>
     ```
     If your DockerHub user name is the same as your current Ubuntu user then you can omit the last argument.